kompoth/starkiller/README.md

 **Work in progress**

-A wrapper around [Jedi](https://jedi.readthedocs.io/en/latest/index.html)'s `Project` that helps to analyse and refactor imports in your Python code.
-Starkiller aims to be as static as possible, i.e. to analyse source code without actually executing it.
+A package and [python-lsp-server](https://github.com/python-lsp/python-lsp-server) plugin that helps to analyze and refactor imports in your Python code.
+Starkiller aims to be static, i.e. to analyse source code without actually executing it, and fast, thanks to built-in `ast` module.

-The initial goal was to create a simple code formatter to get rid of star imports, hence the choice of the package name.
+The initial goal was to create a simple linter to get rid of star imports, hence the choice of the package name.

 ## Python LSP Server plugin

-This package contains a plugin for [python-lsp-server](https://github.com/python-lsp/python-lsp-server) that provides code actions to refactor import statements:
+The `pylsp` plugin provides the following code actions to refactor import statements:

-- `Replace * with imported names` - suggested for `from <module> import *` statements.
+- `Replace * with explicit names` - suggested for `from ... import *` statements.
-- At least one more upcoming.
+- `Replace * import with module import` - suggested for `from ... import *` statements.
+- [wip] `Replace from import with module import` - suggested for `from ... import ...` statements.
+- [wip] `Replace module import with from import` - suggested for `import ...` statements.

 To enable the plugin install Starkiller in the same virtual environment as `python-lsp-server` with `[pylsp]` optional dependency.
 E.g. with `pipx`: